wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 smaller, and faster seemingly at the same time, each of these roles has changed to fit.
 What I find interesting is what parts of them have not changed, and furthermore, thinking about which parts should have evolved but didn't for some reason.

+Our goal?
+A system where applications can run because they exist.
+A solution where data is ubiquitous and preservation and archival of both digital data and the software needed to view them are trivial.
+One where shared libraries do not exist because shared code is just a natural by-product of how the system works.

 ## Code Straight To Your Doorstep